 Yellow-bellied Sapsuckers are cavity nesters.
 The male does most of the work excavating the cavity over about 2 to 3 weeks.
 No lining is placed within the nest; the eggs are laid on wood chips left over from the excavation.
 The entrance hole is small, only about 1.5 inches in diameter, but the cavity itself may be 10 inches deep.

 Apart from their behavior at sapwells (see Food section) Yellow-bellied Sapsuckers behave much like other woodpeckers, hitching up and down trees along the bark and leaning away from the trunk, using their stiff tail feathers for support.
 They fly in a woodpecker’s typical up-and-down, bouncing or swooping manner.
 They spend most of their time at their sapwells, either drilling them, licking sap and any insects caught in it, or chasing off other birds (such as hummingbirds) that may be attracted to the sap.
 They also perch at the tips of tree branches when hunting for flying insects, and hop on the ground to forage for ants.
 In early spring, before mating, sapsucker pairs engage in playful pre-courtship behavior, with one sapsucker chasing the other around tree trunks and branches.
 Courting birds will land on a tree and face each other with bills and tails raised, throat feathers fluffed out and crest feathers raised, swinging their heads from side to side.
 This is the same behavior they use when aggressively facing off with sapsuckers of the same sex.
 Sapsucker mating pairs stay together through the nesting season and raising of young, and often (but not always) reunite for subsequent breeding seasons, though it seems their fidelity may not be to their mate so much as the nesting area or even the particular nest tree.
 Back to top

-Yellow-bellied Sapsucker numbers slightly increased between 1966 and 2010, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 10 million with 53 percent spending some part of the year in the U.S., 79 percent breeding in Canada, and 31 percent wintering in Mexico.
-This U.S.-Canada Stewardship species rates a 7 out of 20 on the Continental Concern Score and is not on the 2012 Watch List.
+Yellow-bellied Sapsucker numbers slightly increased between 1966 and 2014, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 10 million with 53% spending some part of the year in the U.S., 79% breeding in Canada, and 31% wintering in Mexico.
+This U.S.-Canada Stewardship species rates a 7 out of 20 on the Continental Concern Score and is not on the 2014 State of the Birds Watch List.
 In the past, Yellow-bellied Sapsuckers were considered pests in fruit orchards and shot on sight, but that’s no longer the case; there may even be more sapsuckers now than in presettlement times, as many of the old-growth forests of the past have been converted into the early successional forests that sapsuckers favor.Back to top